n-rosati/CIS4820/readme.txt

 - Moving through the hallways is a little bit tricky without the ability for the camera to 'slide' along walls
 - The LinkedListAPI is from the W20 offering of CIS*2750.
 Denis Nikitenko gave his permission to use this outside of his class
+- The only feature NOT implemented is the Fog of War map type.

 Building and Running the Graphics System
 ----------------------------------------